jspinoza3/2azerons/README.txt

-Thanks for you interest in 2azerons, a productivity tool that turns your two Azerons into an all in one keyboard/mouse replacement!
+Welcome to 2azerons, a customizable tool that turns your two Azerons into an all in one keyboard/mouse replacement!
 =================Usage Instructions=======================
-- Goal: make your two azerons function as shown in:
+- In this short how-to, you will familiarize yourself with the process of using two azerons at the same time and customizing the behaviour beyond what is available in the official Azeron software.
+When you complete the steps, your Azerons should function as shown in:
 2azerons.png
 also online at
 https://docs.google.com/drawings/d/1PFI0aIbMsL4FF6Snv8nXBqh_3spjvcGP_ZaFcOm-rbU/